aleconca/Functional_Programming/README.md

 4.Functions and Procedures: Functions encapsulate code blocks to perform specific tasks, fostering code reusability and modularity.

-5.Control Structures: Control structures dictate the flow of program execution, including conditionals, loops, and branching.
+5.Control Structures: Control structures dictate the flow of program execution including conditionals, loops and branching.

 6.Encapsulation: Encapsulation bundles data and methods into objects, enhancing organization and data security.